Mel B’s Daughter Phoenix Details Mother’s Abusive Marriage To Stephen Belafonte

 still can’t stop crying ,I’m beyond words @phoenixisphoenix I really really am,your soo brave and clear in your story,you have shared some of the most personal things in your own words with @youmagsocial I remember I told you not to do it but you were adamant that you did saying to me “mum it’s not just you that was affected it’s us too,your kids” and you were and you are right,you my kids my family and my friends where all effected by my 10 years of abuse,that’s why phoenix by you doing this with your own voice makes me Even more proud of you,not only as my 19 year old beautiful strong daughter but you as an eloquent bright compassionate young lady wanting to help kids that have gone threw the same thing you have since you were 10 years old,wow phoenix I can’t wait to hug and squeeze you my love and HUGE thankyou to @louise.gannon97 for helping me write about all this in our book! #speakout #yournotalone @womens_aid #mystoryisyourstory

 As expected, the personal confessions have also caught the attention of her ex-husband Stephen Belafonte.
 In response to the accusations of abuse, Stephen has spoken out to defend himself.
-He insists he never abused Mel B. In fact, he has a totally different perspective of the marriage claiming Mel B was the one with serious problems.
+He insists he never abused Mel B. In fact, he has a totally different perspective of the marriage, claiming Mel B was the one with serious problems.
 Describing her accounts as “disgusting,” Stephen also argues that he was often blamed for his ex-wife’s shortcomings including her drug abuse.

 “I do not know who I was married to, at all.
 It is a person who had the capability of probably slitting my throat if it protected her as an addict.
 What she has said to protect her own image, to play the victim was nasty and horrific.
 I’m dumbfounded.”
 He continued, “She blames me for her cocaine use, she blames me for the sexual stuff, it’s just disgusting.”